xuemian168/kuno/README.md

   - LAN access: `http://192.168.1.100/api` (use your actual IP)
   - Public domain: `https://yourdomain.com/api`
   - Non-80 port: `http://localhost:8080/api`
+- `JWT_SECRET` - **Strongly recommended for production**
+  - Secret key for signing JWT tokens
+  - If not set, a random key is auto-generated (changes on restart)
+  - Use a complex string of at least 32 characters

 **Directory Structure**:
 - `/opt/i18n_blog/` - Application main directory